 - Bring large pot of salted water to boil and generously grease medium bowl with olive oil.

 - Roll baseball-sized ball of dough into ¾-inch diameter dowels and cut dowels into 1-inch long pieces.
 Roll into long cylinders, pinch with fingers, then cut with pastry scraper into small pillows.

 - Drop pieces into boiling water and cook about 1 minute, until floating.
 Remove with slotted spoon to oiled bowl.

 - Repeat process with remaining dough.
 Note: Gnocchi can be made ahead.
 Just place cooked gnocchi immediately in ice bath.
 Once cool, strain into oil-greased bowl.

-- Place large sauté pan over medium-high heat.
+- To Assemble: Place large sauté pan over medium-high heat.
 Add butter.
 When butter begins to brown, after about 2 minutes, add salt.
 Increase heat to high and add gnocchi.